 - Alert History Day staff to any conflicts of interest, including students you know personally or schools with which you have a close relationship.

 - Set aside personal bias for or against topics.
 Judge each project based on the merits of the evidence and historical claim that the student presents.

 - Contact History Day staff immediately if there are problems.
 We are here to help!

-In addition, judges will receive judging packets with information on how this year's judging experience will work.
+All judges will be asked to view a prerecorded Judges Orientation prior to our competition and to review judging orientation materials in advance.
+We will also hold a brief orientation and have time for questions on the day of the competition.
 We appreciate your time and will do our best to make this experience rewarding for everyone involved!
 If you have any questions, please contact us at email@example.com.